-Icon Category 0 Sessions tab of the single instance dashboard Queries tab of the single instance dashboard R. Resources tab of the single instance dashboard Databases tab of the single instance dashboard Alerts Detail screen Overview tab of the single instance dashboard 0 Launch SWA

-(i) Instances in thumbnail sub-view display according to severity.
+Icon Category 4 Sessions tab of the single instance dashboard Queries tab of the single instance dashboard M. Resources tab of the single instance dashboard Databases tab of the single instance dashboard Alerts Detail screen 19 Overview tab of the single instance dashboard 0 Launch SWA instances in thumbnail sub-view display according to severity.
 This means that critical instances show up on the top of the dashboard.